bitwarden/help/_articles/send/send-lifespan.md

 - For recipients of the Send (i.e. anyone with the generated link), navigating to the Send link will show a screen reporting that the Send does not exist or is no longer available.

 - For the Sender, a {% icon fa-trash %} **Pending Deletion** icon will appear next to the Send.
-The Send will pend deletion for `xxxx`, after which it will be permanently deleted from Bitwarden systems and from the Sender's Send view.
+The Send will pend deletion for a few minutes, after which it will be permanently deleted from Bitwarden systems and from the Sender's Send view.

   {% callout note %}There is no "soft delete" or Trash Can for Sends, meaning that once the pending deletion window has closed you will not be able to access the contents of a Send.{% endcallout %}

 ## Expiration Date

 By default, Expiration Date will be set to Never.
 Using the **Expiration Date** option, you may change this to a range of pre-specified options (e.g. *1 hour*, *1 day*, *7 days*) or specify a custom timestamp (`MM/DD/YYYY HH:MM AM/PM` or `YYYY-MM-DD HH:MM` ([ISO 8601](https://en.wikipedia.org/wiki/ISO_8601){:target="\_blank"})).

-Expiration Date must be `xxx`.

 ### Expiration Behavior